 The Epiphany School Board of Trustees is the governing body responsible for upholding the school’s vision, mission, and values, and for ensuring the school’s continued success.
 Board of Trustee members are current parents, former parents, alumni, and community and business leaders who serve as stewards of the school.
 The board is committed to effectively guiding the school’s long-term viability through strategic work by standing committees and task forces that focus on governance, development, master use, finance, technology, and diversity.

 Kara Westhusing Engskov

 Board Consideration: The Epiphany School Board of Trustees accepts candidates for trustee positions all year long.
-Considerations for potential trustees may include: demonstrated leadership in the school community, active participation in the community-at-large and other non-profit boards, skillsets needed for current BOT committees and the BOT as whole.
+Considerations for potential trustees may include: demonstrated leadership in the school community; active participation in the community-at-large and other non-profit boards; and possession of skillsets needed for current BOT committees and the BOT as whole.
 Candidates are identified early in the calendar year for their willingness and capacity to further Epiphany School’s mission, philosophy, and strategic plan.
-The time commitment for BOT Service is generally five to eight hours per month, which includes committee time, BOT meeting time, reading, and planning.
+The time commitment for BOT service is generally five to eight hours per month, which includes committee time, BOT meeting time, reading, and planning.
 It is an Epiphany School tradition that current trustees make the school a priority in their personal philanthropic giving.